UMT 12x20 black set / N38 - magnetic pin

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us through contact form on the contact page.
-You can check the power as well as the appearance of neodymium magnet in our power calculator magnetic mass calculator
+Give us a call tel: +48 888 99 98 98 or contact us through contact form on our website.
+You can check the mass and the shape of magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.